madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-in-Plain-Mode.md

 ###Key Generation

 `cskey.sh` bash script helps manage key contents.
-It uses `ccrypt` to save container key, or if present, it uses my [aes](#r/cpp-aes-tool.md) tool.
+It uses `ccrypt` to save container key, or if present in same folder, it uses my [aes](#r/cpp-aes-tool.md) tool.
 The benefit of my `aes` tool is that it (same as *dm-crypt*) always decrypts the data even if the password is wrong, while `ccrypt` is designed to give an error, which I consider unsafe.
 We can use `cskey.sh` to generate a secret file (we only need to do this once):

 ```bash
 ./cskey.sh enc secret.bin